-The parties may, by written agreement, provide for the waiver of oral hearings.
+By written agreement, the parties may provide for the waiver of a hearing.
 If the parties are unable to agree as to the procedure, the arbitrator shall specify a fair and equitable procedure.

 R-20.
 Evidence

 The parties may offer such evidence as is relevant and material to the dispute and shall produce such additional evidence that an arbitrator deems necessary to an understanding and determination of the dispute in order to make a decision.
 An arbitrator authorized by law to subpoena witnesses or documents may do so upon the request of any party or independently.